Water Quality Map Overview

 Data & Methodology

-- If you have any questions or should you wish to share this data further, please contact HABData@myfwc.com to facilitate that process.
+- If you have any questions or should you wish to share this data further, please contact HABData@myFWC.com.

-Nutrients & Chlorophyll
+Nutrients and Chlorophyll

 Total nitrogen and total phosphorus are measured in milligrams per liter.
 Chlorophyll-a and nitrate-nitrite are measured in micrograms per liter.
 Total nitrogen is a calculated result that uses the "Nitrogen-Total" field from the DEP’s Impaired Waters Rule database.

 The Annual Geometric Means (AGMs) displayed under the waterbody trends are calculated in accordance with the Impaired Waters Rule.
 The minimum number of sampling results to calculate an AGM at each station is four (by parameter), with at least one sample taken between May 1 and Sept.
 30. Station-parameter combinations that do not meet the minimum requirements are indicated by the label "Insufficient Data."
 Not all the data are useable in annual geometric mean calculations; "qualified" data are reported results that come with cautions about how they should be used and interpreted.

 The following table defines common qualifier codes that may be associated with data: